sabaparsa/Angular-take-photo/README.md

 # Take Photo in Angular11

-In this project i used MediaDevices.getUserMedia() to take photo by device camera in Angular projects.
+In this project i used MediaDevices.getUserMedia() to take photo by device camera in an Angular project.
 The MediaDevices.getUserMedia() method prompts the user for permission to use a media input which produces a MediaStream with tracks containing the requested types of media.

 ## HTML Template